drpresq/sshepard/README.md

-# SSHepard: Automated SSH Host Management
+# SSHepherd: Automated SSH Host Management

 ## Description

-SSHepard eases integration of new user accounts for SSH hosts without centralized user management by:
+SSHepherd eases integration of new user accounts for SSH hosts without centralized user management by:
 * Creating the new user account on the target host
 * Adding them to security groups as applicable
 * Placing ssh public keys as applicable

 ## Features

-SSHepard is also capable of some other user management features:
+SSHepherd is also capable of some other user management features:
 * Take an inventory of users on each system
 * Delete users from system groups
 * A variety of functions across system groups: